Seagate/halon/doc/architecture/data-model/index.rst

 Node
 ++++

 A *node* does not have any intrinsic properties associated with it beyond its network address.
-Though some higher-level subsystems (see `Subsystems layered view`_) might choose to maintain additional information about a node as part of their state, e.g. pertaining to various health metrics.
+Though some higher-level subsystems (see :doc:`../subsystems-uses/index`) might choose to maintain additional information about a node as part of their state, e.g. pertaining to various health metrics.
 Halon expects clusters to scale out to up to 100K nodes.

-.. _Subsystems layered view: ../subsystems-uses/index.html

 Connection
 ++++++++++